sdjing/CS-Final-Project-1/README.md

-Run main.py file for application.
+Run main.py file in Project 1 Folder for application.